tangle-network/openrouter-blueprint-template/README.md

-# <h1 align="center">Hello World Tangle Blueprint 🌐</h1>
+# <h1 align="center">OpenRouter Blueprint Template for Tangle 🌐</h1>

 ## 📚 Overview

-This Tangle Blueprint provides a simple Hello World job.
+This Tangle Blueprint provides a template for creating an OpenRouter provider that can support any locally hosted LLM.
+It enables Tangle to act as a load balancer for multiple LLM instances, allowing operators to participate in the network by running LLM nodes.

 Blueprints are specifications for <abbr title="Actively Validated Services">AVS</abbr>s on the Tangle Network.
 An AVS is an off-chain service that runs arbitrary computations for a user-specified period of time.

-Blueprints provide a useful abstraction, allowing developers to create reusable service infrastructures as if they were smart contracts.
-This enables developers to monetize their work and align long-term incentives with the success of their creations, benefiting proportionally to their Blueprint's usage.
+This blueprint template allows Tangle to serve as a provider on OpenRouter, balancing requests across locally hosted LLMs running on blueprints for people accessing the models through Tangle.

 For more details, please refer to the [project documentation](https://docs.tangle.tools/developers/blueprints/introduction).

 ## 🚀 Features

-- Custom greeting messages
-- Default "Hello World!" messages
-- ...
+- Standardized interface for local LLMs to connect to Tangle
+- Support for chat completions, text completions, and embeddings
+- Metrics reporting for load balancing
+- Compatible with OpenAI/OpenRouter API formats
+- Extensible design to support various LLM frameworks

 ## 📋 Prerequisites